Bath, Somerset: Railways

+Buses

+Bath has a network of bus routes, operated by First West of England, with services to surrounding towns and cities, such as Bristol, Trowbridge, Frome and Wells.

+Faresaver Buses also operate services to surrounding towns.
+The Bath Bus Company runs open-top double-decker bus tours around the city, as well as frequent services to Bristol Airport.
+Stagecoach West also provides services to Tetbury and the South Cotswolds.
+The suburbs of Bath are also served by the WESTlink on demand service, available Monday to Saturday.

+National Express operates inter-city coach services from Bath bus station.

 Roads

-Bath is approximately 11 mi south-east of the larger city and port of Bristol, to which it is linked by the A4 road, which runs through Bath, and is a similar distance south of the M4 motorway at junction 18.
-The potential new junction 18a linking the M4 motorway with the A4174 Avon Ring Road will provide an additional direct route from Bath to the motorway.
-The city introduced a Class C Clean Air Zone on 15 March 2021, which charges the most polluting vehicles £9 per day (and up to £100 per day for coaches and HGVs) to drive in the city centre.
-It is the first pollution road charging zone outside London in the UK.
+Bath is approximately 11 mi south-east of the larger city and port of Bristol, to which it is linked by the A4 road and is a similar distance south of the M4 motorway at junction 18.
+The potential new junction 18a linking the M4 with the A4174 Avon Ring Road could provide an additional direct route from Bath to the motorway.

 In an attempt to reduce the level of car use, park and ride schemes have been introduced, with sites at Odd Down, Lansdown and Newbridge.
-A very large increase in city centre parking was also provided under the new SouthGate shopping centre development, which necessarily introduces more car traffic.
-In addition, a bus gate scheme in Northgate aims to reduce private car use in the city centre.
-National Express operates coach services from Bath bus station to a number of cities.
-Bath also has a network of bus routes run by First West of England, with services to surrounding towns and cities, such as Bristol, Corsham, Chippenham, Devizes, Salisbury, Frome and Wells.
-Faresaver Bus company also operate numerous services to surrounding towns.
-The Bath Bus Company runs open top double-decker bus tours around the city, as well as frequent services to Bristol Airport.
-Stagecoach West also provides services to Tetbury and the South Cotswolds.
+A large increase in city centre parking was provided under the 2010 SouthGate shopping centre development, which introduced more car traffic.
+A bus gate scheme in Northgate aims to reduce private car use in the city centre.

-A transportation study (the Bristol/Bath to South Coast Study) was published in 2004 after being initiated by the Government Office for the South West and Bath and North East Somerset Council and undertaken by WSP Global as a result of the de-trunking in 1999 of the A36/A46 trunk road network from Bath to Southampton.
+A transport study (the Bristol/Bath to South Coast Study) was published in 2004, after being initiated by the Government Office for the South West and Bath and North East Somerset Council and undertaken by WSP Global as a result of the de-trunking in 1999 of the A36/A46 trunk road network from Bath to Southampton.